kritzsie/kritzsie-drg-custom-difficulties/Nightmare!/README.md

 ### Additional details
 - Friendly fire is set to 100%
 - Doretta has 75% damage resistance
-- Enemy diversity uses custom bins, favouring waves with medium to high diversity
+- Enemy diversity uses custom bins, favouring waves with high diversity
+- There is a small chance that the game will spawn a "Diablo" wave with minimum enemy diversity

 ### Custom enemy descriptors
 - Fire bombers and stalkers are enabled, based on pH-JPEG's configs